alalUDDIN123/angular_ecom/README.md

 - Solely created by me

 ### **`Deployed link`** 🚀
-You can be access this live application through the following link : [https://angualecom.com](https://e-comm-angular.netlify.app/)
+You can access this application through the following live link : [https://angualecom.com](https://e-comm-angular.netlify.app/)

 ### **`How to Run Locally`** ❔